 - Cleaning windows costs an additional $3-$5 per window, each side.
 Above the second story, the price jumps substantially.

 - The whole post-construction cleaning work for a moderate residential property could cost $300-$600, while a larger project could cost $600-$1,000.
 The majority of occupations are priced in the middle.

 Often the completion of the construction is considered as the end of the process.
 However, after the construction, there is one last step that needs to be done which is to clean all the mess.
 Post construction cleaning gives the touch-up to the building so that house owners can move in without having anything to worry about.

 If you are a business owner or an entrepreneur, then it is the best opportunity to start a post construction cleaning business and hire professional cleaners for your company.
 All you have to do is deliver the best construction cleaning services to homeowners and commercial buildings.

-To manage your jobs, clearing professionals, schedules, invoices, and payments, you can adopt FieldCamp that is a leading service scheduling software to automate the process and streamline everything from job managing to job assigning, handling team members to their work progress, invoices to payments and more.
+To manage your jobs, clearing professionals, schedules, invoices, and payments, you can adopt FieldCamp which is a leading service scheduling automation software to automate the process and streamline everything from job managing to job assigning, handling team members to their work progress, invoices to payments and more.
 You can also start a FREE Trial of the software and know how it scales your business.